chrismccord/atlas/README.md

 ## Repo Configuration
-Create a `repo.ex` file in your project that uses Atlas.Repo with an adapter.
+Define at least one Repository in your project that uses Atlas.Repo with a supported adapter.
-Your Repo simply needs to be provide config functions for `:dev`, `:test`, and `:prod` environments:
+Your Repo simply needs to be provide `config` functions for `:dev`, `:test`, and `:prod` environments.
+After defining your repo, start its process within your application.

 ```elixir
 defmodule Repo do